Your morning cuppa

 You may go easy on your portion sizes in a bid to cut calories when serving pasta or chilli – but then you can't resist a very generous sprinkling of cheese at the table.

 Sound familiar?
-Remember, a 1tbsp serving of Parmesan contains around 40 calories and 3g fat, while Cheddar's not much better at 37 calories and roughly the same amount of fat.
+Remember, a one tablespoon serving of Parmesan contains around 40 calories and 3g fat, while Cheddar is not much better at 37 calories and roughly the same amount of fat.

 A taste of honey